Edith's 50th Birthday: Plot

-In Part 2, Edith confides to her family what has happened, enraging Archie, as well as Mike and Gloria who want to go to the police.
-Archie and Edith both refuse, as Edith wants to forget it ever happened, and Archie fears the man will try to smear her in court to make it seem like Edith was coming on to him.
-He recalls how they didn't press charges against the man who attacked Gloria years earlier for that exact reason.
+In Part 2, Edith confides to her family what happened, and they are all outraged.
+Mike and Gloria want Edith to go to the police, but Edith refuses, wanting only to forget it ever happened, while Archie fears the man will try to smear her in court to make it seem like Edith was coming on to him instead; he recalls how they didn't press charges against the man who attacked Gloria years earlier for that exact reason.
 (Note: As depicted in the third season episode "Gloria the Victim".)
-Archie and Mike go to search the Bunker house, to see if the man might still be there.
-Mike finds some of the man's discarded clothes in the closet, but nothing else.
+With Mike, Archie goes back home to search the house to see if the rapist is still there, but all they find are some of the man's discarded clothes he left in the closet.
 Edith and Gloria return soon after, followed by the police, who reveal they might've picked the man up.
-They ask Edith to make a statement and identify the clothes, but she refuses.
-Over the next two weeks, she descends into a state of constant fear and depression, constantly ironing sheets and panicking anytime anyone comes to the door; Archie's attempts to be caring and supportive are of little help.
-Gloria then reveals that the man was subsequently released, and attacked another woman, but then was picked up by the police a second time.
+They ask Edith to make a statement and identify the clothes, but she fearfully refuses.

+Over the next two weeks, Edith descends into a state of constant fear and depression, constantly ironing sheets and panicking anytime anyone comes to the door; Archie's attempts to be caring and supportive are of little help.
+Gloria then reveals that the man was subsequently released and attacked another woman, but then was picked up by the police a second time.
 She urges Edith to go to the police station and identify the man, to prevent him from assaulting any other women.
-When Edith still refuses, Gloria calls her out on how hypocritical she's being, and declares she no longer considers Edith her mother, and Edith slaps her.
-The shock of what she has just done snaps Edith out of her depression, and after apologizing to Gloria, she agrees that she needs to identify her attacker to the police.
+When Edith still refuses, Gloria calls her out on how hypocritical she's being, and when she declares that Edith is no longer her mother, Edith slaps her face.
+The shock of what she has just done snaps Edith out of her depression, and after apologizing to Gloria, she finally agrees that she needs to identify her attacker to the police.
 She leaves for the police station with Archie, hoping that her actions will put the rapist away for good.